-Capital Expenditure pays for buying or building new assets, renewing an existing asset or improving an existing asset to deliver a better service.
+Capital expenditure pays for buying or building new assets, renewing an existing asset or improving an existing asset to deliver a better service.

-Growth projections show approximately an additional 1,200 households will be required over the Long Term Plan ten year period.
-Investing in better service levels for infrastructure is essential to any growing community, however Council must balance these improvements with the community's ability to pay.
-The Council's total capital expenditure is set to increase from \$30.6 million to \$55.8 million equating to a 82% increase across the LTP period.
+Growth projections show approximately an additional 1,200 households will be required over the Long Term Plan 10 year period.
+Investing in better service levels for infrastructure is essential to any growing community; however, Council must balance these improvements with our communities ability to pay.
+The Council's total capital expenditure is planned to range from \$23.8 million to \$56.3 million per year over the 10 year planning period.
+Total capital expenditure over this period is planned to be \$374 million.

-The majority of Council's capital expenditure is related to core network infrastructure (Roads and Footpaths, Water Supply, Stormwater Drainage and Sewage Treatment and Disposal).
-Over the life of the LTP, these account for 78% of our capital expenditure.
+The majority of Council's capital expenditure is related to core network infrastructure (transport connections, water supply, stormwater drainage and sewage treatment and disposal).
+Over the life of the LTP, these account for 78 percent of our capital expenditure.

 The transitional nature of this LTP has a significant portion of Council's capital expenditure for renewals, including the replacement of assets that have reached the end of their lifespans.
-The renewal of network infrastructure, including Roads and Footpaths,

-Stormwater Drainage, Water Supply, and Sewage Treatment and Disposal, accounts for 33% of our planned capital expenditure.
-Other renewals (of non-network infrastructure such as halls, public toilets, playgrounds etc.) account for a further 12%.
+The renewal of network infrastructure, including transport connections, stormwater drainage, water supply, and sewage treatment and disposal, accounts for 33 percent of our planned capital expenditure.
+Other renewals (of non-network infrastructure such as halls, public toilets, playgrounds etc.) account for a further 12 percent.

 Council assets have very long lives.
-Council's Strategy is to ensure that both current and future ratepayers pay their fair share of the cost of providing assets and services.
+Council's strategy is to ensure that both current and future ratepayers pay their fair share of the cost of providing assets and services.
 Intergenerational equity is achieved through loan funding, long-term assets and drawing rates to pay for the loan over an extended period.
 Depreciation assists in intergenerational equity by ensuring that a cost is recognised for the consumption of the assets.
 Depreciation reserves are set aside annually to meet the costs of renewing an asset as it nears the end of its lifespan.